-Assessment of energy use in a building containing a variety of uses, energy sources and building services systems and equipment is a somewhat complex process given the number of influencing variables.
-BEAM Plus for New Buildings adopts a computational approach to determining the dominant energy uses, plus additional features known to have impact on overall performance.
+Assessment of energy use in a building containing a variety of uses, energy sources and building services systems and equipment is a complex process given the number of influencing variables.
+For the most part, BEAM Plus for New Buildings adopts a computational approach to determining the dominant energy uses, plus additional features known to have impact on overall performance.
+There is however, an alternative route to assess the passive design of residential buildings.
+This provides the practitioner with the option of assessing the development against a series of prescriptive or performance targets which target passive design.
 Energy Use includes: